QuickBooks Blog

 As you prepare for retirement, you’ll also want to determine an exit strategy from your business.
 Whether you’re planning to sell your business or find people to help take over, it's important to create and follow an exit plan that best aligns with your retirement timeline and goals.

 After all, the small business you’ve built over the years may be your largest asset and could be instrumental in funding your post-retirement life.
-Because market conditions can affect your ability to sell your small business, it's crucial to ensure that you build flexibility into your exit strategy in case of a recession or poor market conditions.
+Because market conditions can affect your ability to sell your small business, it's important to build flexibility into your exit strategy in case of a recession or poor market conditions.

 4. Determine the future value of your business